Last revised: July 22, 2020

 VII.
 International Transfer

-By accessing and using the Website, you acknowledge that we control and operate all parts of the Website from our offices in Chile and that the Website is intended for use by End Users located in Argentina, Brazil, Chile, China, the EU, Mexico, Panama and the United States of America.
+By accessing and using the Website, you acknowledge that we control and operate all parts of the Website from our offices in Chile and that the Website is intended for use by End Users located in Argentina, Brazil, Chile, China, the EU, the United Kingdom, Mexico, Panama and the United States of America.
 Unless expressly stated to the contrary, we make no representation that the Website is appropriate or will be available for use in other locations.

 The personal information we collect from you or about you will be kept on third party computers and servers located in California, the United States of America.